TL;DR

 Display ads are the best choice if you don't need much text, and you can communicate all your information in one single image.

 There are many ways to go about display ads.
 You don't need to have a professional photographer take a fantastic picture to make a good display ad.
 You may not even need to use a camera at all.
 Sometimes something as simple as a graphic and your logo and brand name can be enough to make an image ad effective.
 Overloading a small image ad with tons of information can also affect your ad's effectiveness.
 Remember that sometimes, less is more.
 Ensure you get all the information you want across with as little clutter as possible.
-If you struggle to communicate everything in just one image, you may choose another ad format, like video.
+If you struggle to communicate everything in just one image, you may choose another ad format, like video ads.

-Video ads are best used to show your audience something in motion or share content more impactful and entertainingly.
+Video ads are best used to show your audience something in motion or share content more impactfully and entertainingly.
 Maybe you want to show off the functionality of your product or people's reactions to it or give them a quick summary of a recent blog post you've published.
 If a simple image isn't enough to send the message, you should go for video ads.

 Remember that videos don't need to be filmed footage (just like display ads don't need to be photographed); they can also be animated.
 Even though it's all video, there's a lot of variety in what you can put inside your ad unit.
 Ensure you're using both the visual AND the audio aspects of video ads.
 You won't find the option to have audio in many other ad formats, so if you have a message that needs to be heard, this is the format for you.